zapateros/Synacor-Challenge/README.md

 func_res        <- pc[, 1] + pc[, 2] * pc[, 3] ^ 2 + pc[, 4] ^ 3 - pc[, 5] == 399
 pc[func_res,]
 ```
-This function creates a matrix of all possible combinations and then fills tries it on the formula.
+This function creates a matrix of all possible combinations and then tries it on the formula.
 The result is 9, 2, 5, 7, 3, which translates to blue coin, red coin, shiny coin, convave coin and corroded coin in this order.
 In the next room you'll find a teleporter.
 When activating the teleporter, it (who would have thought) teleports you to new place where you'll find the next code!
 (6/8)